Chuck Bartowski: Personal, professional, romantic

 Chuck has developed in other ways since the series started.
 At the beginning, he is socially awkward to the point of driving away women, in large part because he is unable to get over his betrayals at Stanford.
 He is stuck in a bad job, unsure if he even wants to advance within the company, and lacks confidence that he can do better.

 Since then, he has developed romantically with Sarah despite constant setbacks, he has (with the help of the government) attained his degree from Stanford and is able to successfully get a job at a top technology company (although for a mission), and is determined to take control of his life.

 In the third season, Chuck has embraced his destiny to become a spy, and turns down Sarah's offer to run away together, though he still loves her.
 He also more than once expresses an interest in getting a better cover job.

 At the end of "Chuck Versus the Other Guy", Chuck and Sarah become a couple.
 He has also proposed that they would be together in 30 years.
 In Chuck Versus the Suitcase while conversing with Sarah, Chuck has hinted that they were "next" after Devon and Ellie to get married and have children.
 This initially horrified Sarah, but she has since confirmed that she would marry him if he proposed.
 In "Chuck Versus Phase Three" it has been revealed to everybody that Chuck has an extravagant proposal plan, which he has since revised.
 In "Chuck Versus the Push Mix" Chuck proposes to Sarah, and she accepts.
 By "Chuck Versus the Seduction Impossible", the couple are already planning their wedding.
 And on Chuck Versus the Cliffhanger, the couple married and bought the Buy More, from all of the Volkoff Industries' assets, courtesy of Hartley Winterbottom; AKA the former Alexei Volkoff.

 By the end of the series, Chuck was shown to be in much greater control of his emotions, having developed enough emotional maturity and control to allow him to use the Intersect on cue even during the events of the final episode, during which his emotions were clearly and greatly compromised.

+Reception

+UGO.com named him one of the best TV nerds.